-• Agriculture Science and Technology (Grades 9-12)
+• Agricultural Science and Technology (Grades 9-12)

-This course will teach essential concepts and understanding related to plant and animal life including biotechnology, the conservation of natural resources, and the impact of agriculture and natural resource utilization on the environment.
+The Agricultural Science and Technology course is designed to teach essential concepts and understanding related to plant and animal life including biotechnology, the conservation of natural resources, and the impact of agriculture and natural resource utilization on the environment.
 Emphasis is placed on the role of agriculture in our society and the importance of agriculture to the welfare of the world.
 Basic personal and community leadership and safety, and agricultural mechanical technology are included as a part of the instructional program.
 Each student is expected to design and participate in a supervised agricultural experience.
-Students in this program of study will be outside in the greenhouse and garden with exposure to the elements of weather and nature.
-Typical learning activities include classroom instruction and activities as well as hands-on learning experiences including performing basic principles of plant, soil, and animal science; studying and modeling the significance of humankind's interrelationship with soil, water, and air.
-Students are encouraged to join and participate in the Rock Hill Chapter of the FFA and the community garden.
+Typical learning activities include hands-on learning experiences including performing basic principles of plant, soil, and animal science; studying and modeling the significance of humankind's interrelationship with soil, water, and air; participating in FFA activities.
+This course is a component of the following Agriculture, Food and Natural Resources Pathways: Agricultural Mechanics and Technology, Environmental and Natural Resources Management, Horticulture, Plant and Animal Systems.